Vaper’s Tongue: Why Does E-Liquid Lose Its Flavor?

 A lot of smokers switch from tobacco to electronic cigarettes because they taste better.

-But while the first few puffs of a new vape juice are almost always magnificent, e-liquid flavors can lose their potency after you have been vaping them for a while.
+But while the first few puffs of a new vape juice are almost always magnificent, vape juice flavors can lose their potency after you have been vaping them for a while.

 This is totally normal.
 There’s nothing up with your device or your tank.
 You just have what the e-cigarette community calls vaper’s tongue.